wp-plugins/wp-e-commerce-predictive-search/readme.txt

 = Key Features =

-* WooCommerce Predictive Search engine delivers 100% accurate results, 100% of the time.
+* WP e-Commerce Predictive Search engine delivers 100% accurate results, 100% of the time.
 * New Feature Pretty URL for the All Search Results pages.
 * Use 'live search' to wow your customers by delivering deadly, super fast search results.
 * Add and configure a search box to any widgetized area on your site.
 * Shows the results beautifully in the widget drop-down with Product Thumbnail, Title and description text.
-* Searches your entire WooCommerce product database for the product name that match what is being typed.
+* Searches your entire WP e-Commerce product database for the product name that match what is being typed.
 * Set the number of Product results to show in the drop down.
 * Add description text to show by default inside each Widget Search box.
 * Set the number of characters of the product description text to show with each search result.